Scorpions (band): Sting in the Tail, Comeblack, and touring (2010–2014)

 On 6 April 2010, they were enshrined in Hollywood's Rock Walk in a handprint ceremony, with the band members placing their hands in a long slab of wet cement next to other musical artists.

 An album of re-recordings of older songs, Comeblack, was released on 7 November 2011.

-Meine was asked in a July 2011 interview about the future of the Scorpions.
+July 2011 interview Meine was asked about the future of the Scorpions.
 He replied, "Our newest project comes out in the next few months.
 It gives you a chance to experience the Scorpions in 3D.
 You can actually feel the smoke string out of the guitar like it is a live show.
 It is an incredible experience.
 The DVD features our concerts in 3D in Germany.
 We are just about to do the mix and it should be in the Middle East and Saudi Arabia hopefully soon.
 Indeed, the strong 3D technology makes us feel like pioneers after all these years [he says, laughing].
 We have an album coming out later this year featuring classics.
 You know our love for them.
 The '60s was the era for our inspiration.
 Our movie/documentary also is soon to be released.
 We have cameras with us on tours, so this documentary is being made during our tours.
 It also gives you a picture of the Scorpions career and journey."